Marrakech In Morocco - Travel Guide

 Ben Youssef Madrasa is more than a historic site—it is an experience.
 To wander its halls is to touch the essence of Marrakech: a city where art, knowledge, and spirituality intertwine.
 Whether you’re a history enthusiast, a lover of architecture, or simply a curious traveler, this madrasa will leave an unforgettable impression.

-Most visitors spend about 45 minutes to 1 hour exploring the madrasa in detail.
+Most visitors spend around 45 minutes to 1 hour exploring Medersa Ben Youssef, including the courtyard, student rooms, and prayer hall.